-Earlier this year, Nora, aged 68, was struggling to cope with the pain of osteoarthritis.
+Nora, aged 68, used to struggle to cope with the pain of osteoarthritis.
 Her muscles and joints had become stiffer and more painful, making it harder to enjoy interests like jam-making, gardening and art classes.
 Nora decided it was time to make some changes to push back against the negative impact arthritis was having on her life.

-Nora says: "Thanks to the small changes I’ve made over the last six months I feel like I’m back in control."
+Nora says: "Thanks to the small changes I’ve made, I feel like I’m back in control."

 Nora found an exercise routine that works for her

 After taking advice from healthcare professionals and doing online research, Nora started an exercise routine that worked for her, incorporating Pilates, low-impact exercise on a cross-trainer or a bike and swimming.
 Nora explains: "I was also lucky enough to be part of a study for the Trust Me, I’m A Doctor TV series.
-The show’s experts gave me a series of exercises designed to strengthen my thighs, helping my knees and back, and my forearms, to help my arms and wrists."Thanks to the small changes I’ve made over the last six months I feel like I’m back in control."
+The show’s experts gave me a series of exercises designed to strengthen my thighs, helping my knees and back, and my forearms, to help my arms and wrists."Thanks to the small changes I’ve made, I feel like I’m back in control."